 The default method used under this Certification Scheme is the Financial Control Approach.
-If an Member wishes to apply a different control approach, they must propose this to the PMAB with a justification.
+If an Organisation wishes to apply a different control approach, they must propose this to the PMAB with a justification.
 The PMAB will assess the proposed Organisational Boundary as part of the certification process.

-An Member may choose to include carbon emissions from activities over which they have influence but less control.
-These activities include staff commuting, courier activities, managed offices, outsourced functions and activities relating to contracted workers.
+An Organisation may choose to include carbon emissions from activities over which they have influence but less control.
+These activities include managed offices, outsourced functions and activities relating to contracted workers.